 Future of the Internet of Things (IoT) in education

 The future of Internet of Things in education looks promising because of the immense potential it has.
 However, making IoT a part of mainstream education will take time.
 The most vital factor in this is making the necessary technologies both accessible and easy to use.
 There needs to be a change in the mindset of the educators, parents and students, supported by the change in educational policies.

-The baby steps towards integrating IoT in mainstream education, especially schools and universities, have already started and response of all the parties involved is very positive.
-One can only hope that these intermittent instances will become the norm in near future so that more and more students are able to take advantage of technology to get an education.
+The baby steps towards integrating IoT in mainstream education, especially schools and universities, have already started and the response of all the parties involved is very positive.
+One can only hope that these intermittent instances will become the norm in the near future so that more and more students are able to take advantage of technology to get an education.

 Some examples of IoT technology in education industry

 As discussed, many educational institutions have already adopted IoT technologies.
 Technology companies are providing customized IoT solutions from everything from content creation, lesson delivery, and better engagement to classroom management and content management.

 Promethean is a global leader in interactive displays and lesson delivery software.
 Its interactive displays enable teachers to design classroom displays where students can put in their own ideas as many times they want, using dry-erase writing.
 Student engagement has been reported to be very high when these displays are used by the teachers.
 The cloud-based dynamic lesson delivery software allows teachers to modify lessons in real-time, depending upon student response.

 Blackboard provides solutions and services to educational institutions for resolving their most critical and challenging problems.
 From student tracking, data analytics and classroom management to personalized learning, mobile learning and customized learning management systems, experts at blackboard help institutions leverage technology to transform the learning ecosystem.